gamedevserj/UI-System-Unity/README.md

 Some of the popups are already setup and some menus already use them.
 The steps to create a new type of popup are the same as creating a new menu.

 ## Screen fade
-A simple script that controls fading, call FadeOut() with an optional action as a parameter that you want to happen when screen is completely black.
+A simple script that controls fading, call ```FadeOut()``` with an optional action as a parameter that you want to happen when screen is completely black.

 ## Transitions
 Transition control the way view is shown/hidden.
 The repo includes few transitions as example.
 Note that resizing canvas elements require redrawing the whole canvas which means that some complex transitions may not be very suitable for mobile platforms.
-Transitions use DOTween package, the default settings are changed.
-Major changes are - tweens use unscaled time and they don't autostart.
+Transitions use [PrimeTween](https://github.com/KyryloKuzyk/PrimeTween) for tweening